anthonyhuang19/ESRGANX/README.md

 3. **Submit a Pull Request**.

 Feel free to report any issues or suggestions for improvement in the Issues tab.

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code, but please credit the authors.

 ## 📧 Contact